Rafiq Huda, PhD

 PHD in ADDICTION NEUROSCIENCE, INDIANA UNIVERSITY-PURdue university indianapolis

-Dr. Ardinger is a post-doctoral fellow broadly interested in studying the neurobiological causes of and identifying treatments for addiction.
+Dr. Ardinger is an NIAAA F32-funded post-doctoral fellow broadly interested in studying the neurobiological causes of and identifying treatments for addiction.
 In the Huda lab, her current research focuses on how astrocyte modulation of cell specific striatum circuits contribute to alcohol-related behaviors.
 Cherish recently received her PhD from Indiana University-Purdue University Indianapolis working in the labs of Drs.
 Christopher Lapish and Nicholas Grahame where she studied neural networks involved in alcohol front-loading and binge drinking.
 Cherish is excited to continue to study the impact of alcohol on brain and behavior using rodent models.

 ESTHER YEASONG KO